 2. Maintenance and Upkeep Will Multiply

 Owning even a small home on a postage-stamp lot smack in the middle of town, usually means you’ll have plenty of maintenance and repair chores to keep up with.
-But when it comes to owning homes with acreage in Shoreline, the maintenance and upkeep only increase.
+But when it comes to owning homes with acreage in Seattle, the maintenance and upkeep only increase.